AppCreativity/Kliva/README.md

 # Kliva
 <img src="https://ci.appveyor.com/api/projects/status/esusas0y99tn2982?svg=true" width="250"/>

-This repository is used for feature/bug tracking of the existing app and also contains the open-source UWP (Universal Windows Platform) version of Kliva.
+This repository originated as feature/bug tracking of the existing Windows Phone 8 app.
+With the release of Windows 10, we decided to bring our app to Windows 10 and open-source the UWP (Universal Windows Platform) version of Kliva.

+*If you're visiting our repository while watching the [Build 2016 session](https://channel9.msdn.com/Events/Build/2016/B818), please check out the [Alcatraz branch](https://github.com/AppCreativity/Kliva/tree/alcatraz/src/Kliva) to see what the team implemented.
+Note some shortcuts are taken for demo purposes.
+We'll bring in these awesome features in the main branch in the upcoming weeks.*

 ### Info
 Kliva ( Swedish for to climb / to strive )